Close to the border with China, the sparsely populated Vietnamese province of Ha Giang felt to me like some kind of

-To be honest, I expected the roads in Ha Giang to be worse.
-As someone who drives a scooter occasionally, the conditions seemed mostly okay, though some parts aren’t suited to beginners.
-Some roads have very tight curves, while others are narrow or lack any guardrails.
+Honestly, I expected the roads in Ha Giang to be worse.
+As someone who drives a scooter occasionally, the conditions seemed mostly fine, though some parts admittedly aren’t suited to beginners.
+Some roads do have very tight curves, while others are narrow or lack any guardrails.
 Some roads could clearly be dangerous in bad weather.

-If you have little or no driving experience, find easily yourself wobbling a lot on a scooter, or if you’re the reckless type, then the Ha Giang Loop probably isn’t for you.
+So, if you have little or no driving experience, find easily yourself wobbling a lot on a scooter, or if you’re the reckless type, then the Ha Giang Loop isn’t for you.
 If you can handle a bike fairly well and you’re careful, then you’ll probably be fine.

 The main QL4C road seemed well-maintained, though the story is different for some of the smaller roads.
 On Day 2, as I went down the smaller DT181, I had to work around many more potholes and faced some twisty mountain passes without any guard railings.

-I loved driving the secondary roads (like DT181 and DT176) though.
-There are almost no trucks or cars on these narrower inner roads, putting you more in touch with everything around you.
+I loved driving the secondary roads like DT181 and DT176.
+There are almost no trucks or cars on these narrower inner roads, putting you more in touch with your surroundings.
 It was also along here that local people were most eager to interact, with children waving at every town I passed.

-At one village I stopped for coffee and had a wonderful conversation through Google Translate, which actually does a pretty good job of translating between English and Hmong.
-It was the coffee guy who had gestured to my phone, logged it into his bamboo hut’s WiFi, and started talking to me through the app.
+At one village I stopped for coffee and had a wonderful conversation through Google Translate, which surprisingly does a pretty good job of translating between English and Hmong.
+It was in fact the coffee seller who had gestured to my phone, logged it into his bamboo hut’s WiFi, and started talking to me through the app.